 Whether your chronic dizziness is classified as CSD or is caused by other conditions, we are the best choice to help you take back your life.

-At our centre, we perform unique nerve tests and are the first in Singapore to use this treatment technique for the upper neck.
+At our centre, we perform unique nerve tests and are the first in Singapore to use this technique for the upper neck.

 We take a holistic approach to our patients.
 Beyond alleviating your symptoms, our patient-centric approach takes you through active recovery to bring your life and spinal health back to functional wellness!